wavemaker/docs/docs/apis-and-services/apis/importing-apis/import-apis.md

 # Open API - Swagger

-WaveMaker provides built-in support for importing REST APIs defined using **Swagger/OpenAPI specifications** (JSON or YAML).
-This feature allows developers to quickly integrate external services into their applications without manual coding.

-When a Swagger/OpenAPI file is imported, WaveMaker automatically generates:
+WaveMaker provides built-in support for importing REST APIs defined using Swagger/OpenAPI specifications (JSON or YAML), allowing developers to quickly integrate external services into their applications.
+When an API is imported, WaveMaker automatically generates the required backend service definitions and data models.

-- **Service metadata** – Endpoints, request/response models, and parameters.
-- **Data models** – Classes representing API payloads.
-- **UI bindings** – Ready-to-use structures for building forms, tables, and other components.

-This approach simplifies API integration, ensures consistency with the external service, and accelerates application development.
-Many modern backend frameworks, such as **Spring Boot**, automatically generate Swagger/OpenAPI documentation, making their APIs immediately consumable within WaveMaker.
+In WaveMaker, variables act as an abstraction over these generated services, handling request execution and response processing.
+This enables developers to bind API data directly to UI components without dealing with low-level service calls or backend implementation details.
+Learn more about [Variables](../../../user-interfaces/web/develop/integrating-with-apis/overview.mdx)

 <!-- --- -->